 Right after the release of the second album, MORTON will again dive deep into the creative process.
 The concept of the new material will again differ from everything that the band did before, although the promise stands strong: no matter how far MORTON goes in its artistic search, they will remain true to music and sincere towards their audience.

-Max Morton (vocals, guitars, lyrics, composing)
+Max Morton (vocals, guitars, bass, lyrics, composing)

 Sergey Sershen (guitars)